Avi737/SearchVids/README.md

 # SearchVids
-YouTube Search Engine using JavaScript &amp; JQuery Using third party YouTube search API v3, implemented animated search box and using FancyBox in order to display the videos.
+YouTube Search Engine using JavaScript &amp; JQuery  Also using third party YouTube search API v3, implemented animated search box and using FancyBox in order to display the videos.